SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ________________________________________
 **Note!**

-* It is not possible to perform a SEQR payment against SEQR server when POS is offline.
+* It is not possible to perform a SEQR payment against SEQR server when point of sale is offline.
 * All payments made by SEQR must be recorded, preferably in a separate account in the back office.
 A report can be generated, preferably in the back office – for more information, refer to Reporting.

 ________________________________________